 If your remote employee maintains that they don’t like working with a monitor and adjustable desk and chair, talk to them about their DSE risks and the learning we have taken from the pandemic.

 A significant part of reducing your risk of developing health issues from DSE use is having a good work/life balance.
-Sitting down and using screens without breaks or beyond their contracted hours is a recipe for eye, neck, and back strains and mental burnout.
+Sitting down and using screens without breaks or beyond their contracted hours is a recipe for eye, neck tension, and back pain and work fatigue.

 Show that you appreciate their hard work but don’t want overtime to cause them physical, emotional, or mental strain.
 You could also look at offering mediation or mindfulness resources (there are lots of excellent apps available) to help them switch off fully.